tripjs/trip/README.md

 ## Example tripfile.js

-A tripfile is an ES2016 module that exports some functions:
+A tripfile is a module that exports some functions:

 ```js
 // > trip speak